spinecone/diy-sex-robot/chapter1.md

 # Fun with integers

 * This program currently goes up to 255 vibrations per second, but 150 seems like a more reasonable amount.
 How can we change this?
 * Meh this program is boring, how can we decrease the amount of time it takes to get to the maximum vibration speed?
+There are a few different ways!
 * Too intense!!!
 How can we make the program take longer to speed up and slow down the vibration?